Hatpipliya

 Hatpipalya is a town and a Nagar parishad in the Hatpipliya tehsil within Dewas district of the state of Madhya Pradesh, India.
 It lies 149 km west of the state capital of Bhopal.
 Hatpipalya had a census-estimated 2011 population of 17,419, which makes it a Tier-4 city.
 The city is spread over an area of 2.21 km2.

 Geography

 Hatpipliya lies about 7 km north of the town of Chapda, 41 km from the district headquarters of Dewas, and 55 km east of Indore.

 Climate

 Hatpipliya lies on the Malwa Plateau.
-Due of its high elevation and inland location, even during the hottest months of the year, the nights are relatively cool, which is known as Shab-e-Malwa.
+Due to its high elevation and inland location, even during the hottest months of the year, the nights are relatively cool, which is known as Shab-e-Malwa.
 Three distinct seasons are observed: summer, monsoon and winter.
 Hatpipliya gets moderate rainfall of 960 mm, mostly during July–September due to the southwest monsoon.

 Demographics

 As of the 2011 India census, Hatpipalya had a population of 17,419.
 Males constitute 52% of the population and females 48%.
 Hatpipalya has an average literacy rate of 78.23%, male literacy is 87.31%, and female literacy is 68.74%.
 In Hatpipalya, 13.88% of the population is under 6 years of age.